 In terms of vegetables, you also want to avoid these somewhat sweet, starchy varieties: potatoes, carrots, sweet potatoes, yams, beets, peas and parsnips.
 These vegetables are banned from a strict anti-candida diet because of their high carbohydrate content, but they’re certainly nutrient-dense and can be reintroduced later on in your treatment.

 Diet Step 2: Up the Intake of Candida Killers & Boost Your Immune System

-You want to make sure you include the items from my top 10 list below on a daily basis, including apple cider vinegar, sauerkraut and other fermented vegetables, green veggies and green drinks, coconut oil, Manuka honey, garlic, ground chia and flaxseeds, unsweetened cranberry juice, cultured dairy, as well as spices like turmeric and cinnamon.
+You want to make sure you include the items from my top 10 list below on a daily basis, including apple cider vinegar, green veggies and green drinks, coconut oil, Manuka honey, garlic, ground chia and flaxseeds, unsweetened cranberry juice, cultured dairy, as well as spices like turmeric and cinnamon.

 How long do I need to eat like this?

 In order to have success with the candida diet, it will take anywhere from a few weeks to several months.
 It really depends on the individual and a few key variables:

 - the intake and effectiveness of probiotics and antifungals